ameliadrozdowska22/YOLOv8-mask-generation/README.md

 <img width="368" alt="Generated_masks_examplary" src="https://github.com/ameliadrozdowska22/YOLOv8-mask-generation/assets/95606503/4b2519d8-bbc3-42db-9951-666da011750c">

 ## Usage examples
-This program generates masks for certain furniture in a room.
+This program generates masks for certain furniture in a room.\
 Masks of detected objects are used for object segmantation.\
-Generated masks can be used to isolate the piece of furniture from the background.\
+Generated masks can be used to:
+1. isolate the piece of furniture from the background.

-### Visualization of usage example:
-## Approach explanation
+2. locate the piece of furniture in the room
+3. identify the number of certain furniture in the image of the room for example the number of chairs